NishantTomar/Devops/1. Kubernetes/8_Scheduling/README.md

 ### Taints and tolerations configuration:
 - Use the kubectl taint nodes command to taint a node.

   `kubectl taint nodes node-name key=value:taint-effect`

+- How to remove the taints.

+  `kubectl taint nodes node-name key=value:taint-effect-`

 - Tolerations are added to pods in the pod definition file as shown in above file.